tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/PITCHME.md

    ```
 +++

 What was just shown is deemed the divideRounds procedure.
-As soon as an event x is known, it is assigned a round number x.round, and the boolean value x.witness is calculated, indicating whether it is the first event that a member created in that round.
+As soon as an event x is known, it is assigned a round number x round, and the boolean value x witness is calculated, indicating whether it is the first event that a member created in that round.
 ​
    ```text
    procedure decideFame